ashgoren/flgbtqc/about.md

 It is our hope to offer an oasis to those who have been spurned by the world at large.
 We are learning that radical inclusion and radical love bring further light to Quaker testimony and life.
 Our experience with oppression in our own lives leads us to seek ways to bring our witness to bear in the struggles of other oppressed peoples.

-We gather twice a year, at our Mid-Winter gathering and at the Friends General Conference Annual Gathering of Friends in the summer.
+We gather periodically, typically at our Mid-Winter gathering and at the Friends General Conference Annual Gathering of Friends in the summer.
 At these times we worship together, discern our corporate witness through Meeting for Worship with attention to business, share our individual journeys, celebrate our lives, heal old wounds, and draw sustenance from the Spirit for our work and life in the world.
 After almost thirty years, we are still learning to spread love in the face of rejection and hostility and to embrace new friends.
 We have found faith and voice to speak truth to power and the courage to be open to new revelation.

 _(adapted from a minute approved 15 Second Month 1999)_
 {: .align-right}